PolishBoi-Software/YAMCL/README.md

 A Minecraft launcher that tries to be good.

 # Features
-* Microsoft Authentication
+- Microsoft Authentication
-* Instances (Saved in user's AppData)
+- Instances (Saved in user's AppData)
-* Good looking UI (Thank you, [CuoreUI](https://github.com/owtysm2/CuoreUI)!)
+- Good looking UI (Thank you, [CuoreUI](https://github.com/owtysm2/CuoreUI)!)
-* Mod loader support
+- Mod loader support
+- Discord Rich Presence

 # Why?
 I was bored.
-I don't regret making this, though...!
+I don't regret making this, though...!<br>This is also a personal project.
-This is also a personal project, besides `Blue Screen of Click` which was made as a joke.